OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 * Always up to date catalogue of attack patterns linked with probably impacts

 ##### SUCCESS METRICS
-* XXX
+* database for attack patern installed
+* at least one person fulltime monitoring security feeds
+* \>70% of products/derivatives/libraries in central *configuration management* database
+* respond team for after sale security management installed

 ##### COSTS
-* XXX
+* Ongoing project overhead from need of security engineering
+* Ongoing organization overhead from central security team
+* Ongoing organization overhead from maintaining attack pattern cataloge

 ##### PERSONNEL
+* Developers
+* Architects
+* Managers
+* Business Owners
-* XXX
+* Security Auditor

 ##### RELATED LEVELS
-* XXX
+* None

 # Lifecycle Security Monitoring: LSM2
 ### Knowledge about impact of attack patterns to released hardware and software versions and variants

 ## Activities
 ##### A. Implement all relevant penetration tests on all relevant hardware and software versions and variants
 At product level the knowledge about attack pattern should be classified.
-This classification should structure the attack patterns to the ECUs.
-Thereby only theses ECUs have to be considered which are in the field.
-ECUs during development for example can be lower prioritize.
+This classification should structure the attack patterns to the devices.
+Thereby only theses devices have to be considered which are in the field.
+Devices during development for example can be lower prioritize.

 Nevertheless, all affected versions and variants have to be evaluated.
-As result a mapping from Attack Pattern to ECU in combination with Software variant must be developed.
+As result a mapping from attack pattern to device in combination with software variant must be developed.
+This mapping exceedes the *classic* configuration management because the information should be available more or less in real time.
 With this knowledge in mind specific penetration tests have to be developed.
-These penetration tests should be linked to the attack pattern to the "attack pattern-ECU" mapping above.
+These penetration tests should be linked to the attack pattern to the "attack pattern-device" mapping above.

 Out of this mapping a coverage Report of all potential attack pattern can be created.

+##### B. Execute all relevant penetration tests on all relevant hardware and software

-After all, the penetration tests have to be executed for all relevant ECU software/hardware combinations.
-After reviewing the Results regarding risk, minimizing the impact at customer should be in focus.
+After all, the penetration tests have to be executed for all relevant software/hardware combinations.
+After reviewing the results regarding risk, minimizing the impact at customer should be in focus.
 Therefore, patches or workarounds maybe also degradation strategies have to be developed.
-Also having security issues in mind, one has to guarantee quality/functionality of the ECU also.
-The security workaround should also be tested in a ‘classic’ way to be sure that the customer still has his wanted functionality in his car.
+Also having security issues in mind, one has to guarantee quality/functionality and avability of the device also.
+The security workaround should also be tested whith *classic* functional test to be sure that the customer still has his wanted functionality in his car.

-##### B. Execute all relevant penetration tests on all relevant hardware and software
-TODO add long description + metrics, costs, personnel, related levels

 ##### ASSESSMENT
 * Is your penetration test continuously developed further?